 Most homeowners remortgage when their initial deal (usually a fixed rate or tracker) comes to an end.
 At that point, your lender will typically move you onto their standard variable rate (SVR), which is almost always significantly higher.
 Switching to a new deal before or when this happens can save you hundreds of pounds a month.

-If your property has increased in value since you bought it, or you have paid down a significant portion of your mortgage, you may be able to borrow additional funds by remortgaging to a higher amount.
+Yes, if your property has increased in value or you have paid down a significant portion of your mortgage, you can borrow additional funds by remortgaging to a higher amount.
 This is commonly used to fund home improvements, consolidate debts, or help family members with a deposit.
 Read our detailed guide on remortgaging to release equity.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.